chromium/chromium/docs/updater/protocol_3_1.md

  *   `app`: A list of `app` objects.
 There is one object for each `app` in the request body.
  *   `daystart`: A `daystart` object.
+ *   `systemrequirements`: A `systemrequirements` object.
+The server will not send this element, but it may be present in offline installer manifests.
  *   `protocol`: The version of the Omaha protocol.
 Servers responding with this protocol must send a value of "3.1".
  *   `server`: A string identifying the server or server family for diagnostic